 Programmatic funding may be provided to eligible applicants to support the costs associated with maintaining a local coral reef conservation program.
-Examples of the types of costs commonly requested under programmatic funding include salary and fringe benefits for key program staff (e.g., local program coordinator, grant administration staff, monitoring staff, watershed coordinator and/or other technical specialists who provide ongoing legal support or outreach or education services); appropriate training and professional development opportunities; computers and office supplies; limited staff travel to relevant regional and national meetings focused on coral reef conservation; purchase and maintenance of equipment; etc. Application materials should indicate which staff will work on each project and the percentage of time they expect to spend on each.
-Funding requests for all staff positions, whether included as a Federal expense or matching contribution, must be accompanied by a specific scope of work as described in Section IV.B.3.
+Examples of the types of costs commonly requested under programmatic funding include salary and fringe benefits for key and/or long-term program staff (e.g., local program coordinator, grant administration staff, monitoring staff, watershed coordinator and/or other technical specialists who provide ongoing legal support or outreach or education services; not simply staff needed for one-time individual projects); appropriate training and professional development opportunities; computers and office supplies; limited staff travel to relevant regional and national meetings focused on coral reef conservation; purchase and maintenance of equipment; etc. Application materials should indicate which staff will work on each project and the percentage of time they expect to spend on each.
+Funding requests for all staff positions, whether included as a federal expense or matching contribution, must be accompanied by a specific scope of work and be directly related to project tasks within the proposal or the day-to-day execution of a jurisdiction's coral program, as described in Section IV.B.3.

-Funding for long-term coral reef monitoring efforts that collect, analyze and report on the condition of coral reef ecosystems based on established, scientifically defensible methodologies may be incorporated into applications as part of the programmatic funding described in Section I.B.1.
-Priorities for long-term coral reef monitoring efforts include continuation of programs to collect data that document trends in the condition of near shore benthic habitats (seafloor communities), associated biological communities (including reef-associated fish and invertebrates), and water quality in reef environments or adjacent watersheds.
+Funding for long-term coral reef monitoring efforts that collect, analyze and report on the condition of coral reef ecosystems based on established, scientifically defensible methodologies may be incorporated into applications as part of the programmatic funding described in this section.
+Priorities for long-term coral reef monitoring efforts include continuation of programs to collect data that document trends in the condition of near shore benthic habitats (seafloor communities), associated biological communities (including reef-associated fish and invertebrates), and water quality in reef environments.
 All monitoring projects should include regular communication of results to, and/or the direct involvement of staff from resource management agencies, and monitoring program staff will be required to work with NOAA to complete data archiving and regional coordination tasks.